Where Should I Put A Litter Box?

 So Where Is The Best Place For A Litter Box?

-Thankfully, the answer to where the best place for a litter box should go is fairly simple in the majority of cases: an easily accessible location where your cat uses the box.
+Thankfully, the answer to where the best place for a litter box should go is fairly simple in the majority of cases: an easily accessible location where your cat uses the litter box.

 That said, picking a spot for the box can sometimes be tough, and balancing your cat’s needs with your wants can take some work.
 It will be worth it when your cat uses their litter box on a regular basis and you don’t have to clean up cat pee out of your carpet every day.
 Of course, if you aren’t finding a great place or need help figuring out why your cat isn’t using the litter box, I am a litter box expert!
 I can help you figure out why your cat isn’t using their litter box and what to do about it.